fg6/YeastStrainsStudy/README.md

 	cd scripts
 	./canu.sh <canu_location> <strain> <platform> <cov>

-For details look at scripts/launch each script with option "-h"
+For details look at scripts/README.md or launch each script with option "-h"